B-UMMI/Chewie-NS/README.md

 ### Axios configuration file

-[Axios](https://github.com/axios/axios) is a Promise based HTTP client that is used to perform requests to Chewie-NS' API.
+[Axios](https://github.com/axios/axios) is a promise-based HTTP client that is used to perform requests to Chewie-NS' API.

 The URL of the API on the [Axios configuration file](https://github.com/B-UMMI/Chewie-NS/blob/master/%7B%7Bcookiecutter.directory_name%7D%7D/frontend_react/chewie_ns/src/axios-backend.js) needs to be changed to the localhost API in order to perform requests to the local instance of Chewie-NS.